dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/resample_curve.rst

    Number of control points on the new splines.

 Length
-   Approximate length between the control points on the new splines.
+   Approximate length between the control points of the new splines.

 Properties